|

 Patriotism

-The more primitive social environment is, the more petty features people use to divide themselves and to associate themselves.
+The more primitive the social environment is, the more petty features people use to divide themselves and to associate themselves.
 And this results in more conflicts in such an environment.

-In other cases, the ideas of patriotism can be used with the purpose of defending from aggression or liberating from occupation.
+In other cases, the ideas of patriotism can be used to defend a nation from an enemy’s aggression or to liberate the country from the occupation.

 For example, He said to Indians: “He alone has willed and created, He alone has existed since all eternity, and His existence will have no end.
-He has no equal either in the heavens or on the Earth.
-The Great Creator has not shared His power with any living being… He alone possesses omnipotence.
-He willed it and the world appeared.
+He has no equal either in the Heavens or on the Earth.
+The Great Creator has not shared His power with any living being… He alone possesses Omnipotence.
+He willed it, and the world appeared.
 In a Divine thought, He gathered together the waters, separating from them the dry portion of the globe.
 He is the principle of the mysterious existence of man… The Eternal Lawgiver is one; there is no other god but He.
 He has not shared the world with anyone, neither has He informed anyone of His intentions.”
 (5:16-18, 6:10).

 The same was taught by Jesus in Judaea, where He advised people to love the Heavenly Father and feel themselves as His children.

-Apostle Paul also said: “I bow my knees to the Father… of Whom the whole family in Heaven and Earth is named…” (Eph 3:14-15).
+The Apostle Paul also said: “I bow my knees to the Father… of Whom the whole family in Heaven and Earth is named…” (Eph 3:14-15).

 * * *